oszuidwest/zw-webapp/README.md

 5. Integrate the filters in your theme

 ## Integrating in your theme
 This plug-in provides two filters: `zw_webapp_send_notification` controls if a push is being sent.
 It can be true of false and defaults to false.
-So by default is will not trigger push notifications.
+So by default it will not trigger push notifications.
 You can hook-up custom logic, a metabox or as we did an ACF field to control this.
 The filter `zw_webapp_title` controls the title of the notification.
 By default it's 'Nieuws' and this filter can override it.
 For example you can set the name of your site, or the category of a post.
 Our integration can be found in [this commit](https://github.com/oszuidwest/streekomroep-wp/commit/2f47ef4d259b3826b7643653cb47a567833cd73a).

 ## Usage